storeness/api-blueprint/README.md

 API blueprint is a step in the right direction and with this repository (that serves as the collective resource hub) and `hercule`s power, we gain the promised benefits already.

-## TODO

-- Lay out a coherent file structure for this repository, which organizes the common resources.